 "Jeez, man.
 That hurt."

-"listening to Stun play has me totally in awe.
+"listening to IE play has me totally in awe.
 I'd be ecstatic if I was half that good.
 Really shows me what is possible if you learn new things or new ways of doing things and experimenting instead of learning Metallica tabs note by note."